tirzah2/minipaint/README.md

 #### Replacing a Tile Image

 After editing an image in miniPaint, use the **Replace Tile** button to overwrite the selected tile's image with the updated version, ensuring the latest changes are reflected in your game.
+The old image is not lost, a new image will be created.

 #### Displaying an Image to Players